By Jonathan Decker (Family therapist, film critic)

 Rocky is a Catholic, and though he smokes, drinks, and sleeps with Adrian before their marriage, his faith moves to center stage after he weds and starts a family.
 He is often shown in sincere prayer before a grueling bout, studies Bible verses with a friend in Rocky Balboa, and in the much-underrated Rocky II spends days in prayer as his wife lays in a coma.
 Several times he thanks and gives credit to the Lord, as in this clip:

-The television program House recently had a Mormon character, a black single father who graduated from Brigham Young University.
+The television program House recently had a Latter-day Saint character, a black single father who graduated from Brigham Young University.
 He's portrayed as a sympathetic and honorable figure who turned the other cheek time and time again while enduring ridicule for his faith.
 The show itself, if not the character of House, treated the Latter-day Saint with surprising respect, allowing him to describe the church as having a progressive attitude about racial equality.
 He wasn’t perfect, however.
 He hit House in the face after the latter mocked Joseph Smith; as it happens this incident endeared him to House, who liked the character’s passion for his faith.

 Needing to compare a patient’s liver reactions to alcohol with those of a person who’d never drunk, House convinced the Latter-day Saint doctor to drink tequila.
 The Mormon fended off House’s critique that he'd abandoned his principles with an implication that charity is the highest law.
 He also explained that the church “doesn’t try to dictate every detail of our lives.
 When a situation isn’t clear we are encouraged to make our own decisions.”
 When he goes on to say that House had made a convincing argument, the latter is shocked and says: “Rational arguments don’t usually work on religious people.”
 It is refreshing to see a Latter-day Saint, even a flawed one, portrayed with such respect.